MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-copy-from-azure-blob-storage-to-lakehouse.md

 ms.reviewer: jonburchel
 ms.author: jburchel
 author: jonburchel
-ms.topic: quickstart
+ms.topic: tutorial
 ms.date: 05/23/2023
 ---

-# Quickstart: Copy from Azure Blob Storage to Lakehouse
+# Copy from Azure Blob Storage to Lakehouse

 In this tutorial, you'll build a data pipeline to move a CSV file from an input folder of an Azure Blob Storage source to a Lakehouse destination.